FormBee/FormBee-Node/README.md

 # FormBee-Node
-A minimal server for using FormBee, using a server will help you better protect your API key.
+A minimal server for using FormBee, using your own server will help you better protect your API key.